bohulenkov14/observability-worshop/README.md

 # Observability Workshop
 Goal - try out observability tools with a simple distributed system inplemented in kotlin

-## Problem 1
+## Problem 3
-You receive alert about transaction processing taking longer than expected.
-Critical level alert.
+Once againm you receive alert from customer - his balance does not match with his operations.

 ## Technology Used
 - Kotlin